jamaomonov/jamaomonov/README.md

 ### Hi there! 👋

-I'm Jamshid Omonov — passionate about development, technology, and self-growth.
+I'm Jama — passionate about development, technology, and self-growth.
 Welcome to my GitHub!

 ---